tessereth/misc/slides/cf.md

 # User Management

-Creating and deleting users -> done by an admin
+Creating and deleting users &rarr; done by an admin

-Managing permissions -> done by you
+Managing permissions &rarr; done by you

 --